xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 ### imperative

-the imperative paradigm is based on instructing the machine how to change its state
+the *imperative paradigm* is based on instructing the machine how to change its state

-to do so, the programmer gives explicit instructions to it, the *how*: do X then Y ~ to get Z
+to do so, the programmer gives explicit instructions, the *how*: do X then Y ~ to get Z

 #### procedural

-the procedural paradigm, is based on the imperative one
+the *procedural paradigm* is based on the imperative one

 procedural code instructs the device on how to finish a task in logical given steps (procedures)